bebaro/ffcrm_attachments/README.md

 # FfcrmAttachments
+This one is intended to increase funcionality: list, delete, metadata display.

+ORIGINAL README goes further:

 A plugin for Fat Free CRM that provides the ability to add one or many attachments (of any type) to entities in CRM.
 ## Installation / Getting started